 - The recommended dose is 3 to 5 sprays.
-But like me, you might find that’s too much and actually only need 1 or 2.
+But you might only need 1 or 2.

-- Make sure you follow the instructions on rubbing the spray in properly to the underside of your penis.
+- Make sure you follow the instructions on rubbing the spray on the underside of your penis.

-- I found it lasted for well over an hour before slowly wearing off.
+- I found it lasted for over an hour before slowly wearing off.

-- It’s FDA compliant, so they have made it to the safety standards recommended by the FDA for these type of sprays.
+- It’s FDA compliant, so they have made it to the safety standards recommended by the FDA for these types of sprays.

 - It has undergone clinical trials, which found it to be effective and safe.

 - It works consistently – I found it significantly increased my endurance every time.

 - It doesn’t transfer to your partner if you use it correctly.